prashantrathi123/hawkClient/docs/scripts.md

 ### Example for Script Import and File Explorer

-#### Write a script using inbuilt file explorer that can be import in request/Collection pre or post request/collection script
+#### Write a script using inbuilt file explorer that can be imported in pre or post request/collection script

 <img width="1728" alt="file explorer" src="https://github.com/user-attachments/assets/332ed756-19ec-4199-b6d8-512201087e26">

-#### Import the script in reques/collection as shown below
+#### Import the script in request/collection as shown below

 <img width="1728" alt="script result" src="https://github.com/user-attachments/assets/17ecf64c-93c6-42c2-8f1b-6c113eb5b478">

 ### Node Modules
-node_modules available by default for both pre request and post response script
+Some node_modules are available by default for both pre and post request/collection script and can be accessed in script directly.
 - axios
 - lodash
 - chai